Graviscalar quasinormal modes and asymptotic tails of a thick brane: Introduction

-In the RS-II braneworld model, our world is embedded as a four-dimensional hypersurface in a five-dimensional spacetime, with the energy density along the extra dimension distributed as a delta function, hence termed the brane model.
+In the RS-II braneworld model, our world is embedded as a four-dimensional hypersurface in a five-dimensional spacetime, with the energy density along the extra dimension distributed as a delta function, hence it is termed the brane model.
 The thick brane model, which corresponds to this, is a smooth extension of the RS-II brane model, possessing a rich internal structure and thus has richer properties~\cite{DeWolfe:1999cp,Gremm:1999pj,Csaki:2000fc}.
 In thick brane theories, the localization of the gravitational zero mode and various matter fields is necessary.
-Currently, various thick brane solutions of gravity theories and the localization of gravitational zero modes and matter fields on the brane have been studied~\cite{Afonso:2007gc,Dzhunushaliev:2010fqo,Dzhunushaliev:2011mm,Geng:2015kvs,Melfo2006,Almeida2009,Zhao2010,Chumbes2011,Liu2011,Bazeia:2013uva,Xie2017,Gu2017,ZhongYuan2017,ZhongYuan2017b,Zhou2018,Hendi:2020qkk,Xie:2021ayr,Moreira:2021uod,Xu:2022ori,Silva:2022pfd,Xu:2022gth}.
+Various thick brane solutions of gravity theories and the localization of gravitational zero modes and matter fields on the brane have been studied~\cite{Afonso:2007gc,Dzhunushaliev:2010fqo,Dzhunushaliev:2011mm,Geng:2015kvs,Melfo2006,Almeida2009,Zhao2010,Chumbes2011,Liu2011,Bazeia:2013uva,Xie2017,Gu2017,ZhongYuan2017,ZhongYuan2017b,Zhou2018,Hendi:2020qkk,Xie:2021ayr,Moreira:2021uod,Xu:2022ori,Silva:2022pfd,Xu:2022gth}.
 However, it is important to note that the localization of the zero modes of gravity and various matter fields is aimed at recovering effective physics on the four-dimensional brane, but this does not bring us new insights.
-To capture the extra dimension, we are more concerned with things beyond these zero modes, namely the massive KK modes that contain information about the extra dimension.
+To explore the effects of the extra dimension, we are more interested in the massive KK modes beyond these zero modes, namely the massive KK modes that contain information about the extra dimension.